aileot/nvim-thyme/docs/reference.md

 Clear all the Lua caches managed by [nvim-thyme][].

+If you failed to define the command `:ThymeCacheClear` for some reasons, please execute [`:lua require('thyme.call.cache.clear')`][thyme-call-cache-clear] manually in Command line instead.

 ### `:ThymeCacheOpen`

 Open the root directory of the Lua caches managed by [nvim-thyme][].